Summer Day Camp

-The weekly tuition for camp is $290.
-There are discounts for multiple weeks, siblings, and early bird registration (March 1).
+*There are discounts for multiple weeks, siblings, and early bird registration (Mar.
+1).
 Scholarships are no longer available as of June 2018.

 At Cedar Circle Farm, we believe that children learn best when their curiosity is encouraged, and they’re allowed to investigate their new ideas.
-We strive to pair fun with learning while getting our hands dirty.
+We pair fun with learning while getting our hands dirty.

 Adventures along our riverbank, forest, and farm fields will broaden their world and nurture their appreciation for the ecosystems of Vermont and develop a stronger sense of appreciation for farm fresh food.